Drugs & Medications - Exalgo ER Oral

 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
 If a child accidentally swallows this drug, get emergency medical help right away.

 Hydromorphone extended-release should be used only if you have been regularly taking moderate to large amounts of narcotic pain medication.
 This medication may cause overdose (even death) if taken by a person who has not been regularly taking narcotic medication.

 This product is designed to slowly release hydromorphone.
 Do not break, crush, dissolve, or chew this medication.
 Taking broken, crushed, dissolved, or chewed forms of extended-release hydromorphone could cause a fatal overdose.

 See also Warning section.

 This medication contains hydromorphone in a long-acting form.
-It is used to help relieve moderate to severe ongoing pain (such as due to cancer).
+It is used to help relieve severe ongoing pain (such as due to cancer).
 Hydromorphone belongs to a class of drugs known as narcotic (opiate) analgesics.
 It works in the brain to change how your body feels and responds to pain.